Pemachopel/0xRev_Workspace/README.md

 # 0xRev_Workspace
-A well curated workspace to learn Assembly Language
+A well curated workspace to learn Basics of Reverse Engineering
 1. Dedicated Notes and Binaries .
 2. Dedicated Notes on GNU Debugger and Binaries .
 3. Open Source Links of Blogs and videos .